Nishaanth1611/Simple-Notepad-Python-Tkinter/README.md

-# Simple-Notepad-Python-Tkinter
+# Hi there, I am Take notes.
-### This a Simple Notepad made from Python Tkinter.
+### This a simple notepad application made from Python Tkinter.
-### This contain many scratchly made functions like New, Open, Save, Cut, Copy, Paste and Find

-### This is in developing stage...
-### It will arrive in the best feature in upcoming days
+### You can create a new text file, open an existing text file, save the text file, cut, copy, paste and find.